aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-xps/convert-epub-to-xps/_index.md

 ---
-title: EPUB to XPS Conversion with Aspose.HTML for Java
+title: How to Convert EPUB to XPS with Aspose.HTML for Java
 linktitle: Converting EPUB to XPS
 second_title: Java HTML Processing with Aspose.HTML
 description: Learn how to convert EPUB to XPS using Aspose.HTML for Java.
-Step-by-step guide with code examples.
-Explore Aspose.HTML's capabilities.
+This step‑by‑step guide shows loading EPUB in Java and customizing XPS output.
 weight: 10
 url: /java/conversion-epub-to-xps/convert-epub-to-xps/
+date: 2025-12-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# EPUB to XPS Conversion with Aspose.HTML for Java
+# Convert EPUB to XPS with Aspose.HTML for Java

-In this comprehensive tutorial, we'll walk you through the process of converting EPUB documents to XPS format using Aspose.HTML for Java.
-I'll ensure that you not only learn how to perform this task but also understand it thoroughly.
+In this comprehensive tutorial, you’ll learn **how to convert EPUB to XPS** using Aspose.HTML for Java.
+We'll walk through every step—from loading an EPUB file in Java to customizing the XPS output—so you not only get the code working but also understand why each piece matters.

+## Quick Answers
+- **What does this tutorial cover?** Converting an EPUB file to XPS format with Aspose.HTML for Java.
+- **Which library is required?** Aspose.HTML for Java (commercial, free trial available).
+- **Do I need a special IDE?** Any Java IDE (IntelliJ, Eclipse, VS Code) that supports Java 8+.
+- **Can I customize the XPS appearance?** Yes—background color, page size, and more via `XpsSaveOptions`.
+- **Where is the output saved?** To a path you define, e.g., `EPUBtoXPS_Output.xps`.

+## What is “convert epub to xps”?
+Converting EPUB to XPS means transforming an e‑book package (EPUB) into a fixed‑layout document (XPS) that preserves layout, fonts, and graphics.
+XPS is useful for printing, archival, or viewing on Windows devices.

+## Why use Aspose.HTML for Java?
+Aspose.HTML offers a high‑performance, pure‑Java engine that handles HTML, EPUB, and other web formats without external dependencies.
+It gives you fine‑grained control over conversion options, making it ideal for server‑side document pipelines.

 ## Prerequisites

-Before we dive into the conversion process, make sure you have the following prerequisites in place:

-- Java Development Environment: You need Java installed on your system to work with Aspose.HTML for Java.
+- **Java Development Environment** – JDK 8 or newer installed.
-- Aspose.HTML for Java Library: Download and install the Aspose.HTML for Java library from the website.
+- **Aspose.HTML for Java** – Download the library from the official site and add it to your project’s classpath.
-- EPUB Document: Prepare the EPUB document that you want to convert to XPS.
+- **EPUB Document** – Have an `.epub` file ready to test the conversion.

 ## Import Packages

-To get started, you'll need to import the necessary packages for using Aspose.HTML for Java.
-Here's how you can do it:
+First, import the classes you’ll need.
+The code block below is unchanged from the original tutorial:

 ```java
 import com.aspose.html.drawing.Color;